roderickwoodman/trailprofiler/README.md

 ## Trailprofiler Overview

-GPS trails are fun to plot on a map, but once you start collecting several of them from different places, it gets difficult to compare them on the same map.
+GPS trails are fun to plot on a map.
+But once you have a handful of them from different places, seeing them on maps is not very useful if your goal is to compare them.

-But **Trailprofiler** lets you compare your journeys side-by-side on the same chart.
-Using elevation profiles, you can visually quantify your climbs so that you know how much harder your last hike/run/bike really was.
+But **Trailprofiler** uses elevation plotting to show you your journeys side-by-side on the same chart.
+With this view, you can compare your climbs from different days with only a quick glance, telling you how much harder your last hike/run/bike really was.

 ## Additional Features

-In addition to GPX file imports, this app also accepts image file imports, displaying both types together as the same session.
+The core of the app is plotting the information contained in GPX files.
+But this app also accepts JPG file imports, so that you can see both the data and the photos of where you were grouped together.

-**Trailprofiler** also lets you correct for simple old-school device errors.
-It lets you shift the timestamps on photos and GPS trails in case your device was off by a timezone or Daylight Savings Time.
+The app also lets you correct for certain old-school device errors.
+It lets you shift the timestamps on photos and GPS trails in case your recording device was off by a timezone or Daylight Savings Time.
 And it will also detect separate dissimilar chunks of GPS data in case your device logged multiple sessions to the same GPX file.
+In other words, **Trailprofiler** can account for timestamps that are recorded innacurately, since not everybody's data files were recorded by modern apps running on a modern smartphone.

-## Running the code
+## Running in Development Mode

-This project was bootstrapped with [Vue CLI](https://cli.vuejs.org/)

-From the project directory, you can run:
+From the project directory, run the following shell commands in order to start the app in development mode:

 ### `npm install`
 ### `npm run serve`

-This runs the app in the development mode.<br>
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Then, open [http://localhost:8080](http://localhost:8080) in order to view the app in the browser.

-### Compiling and minifying for production

-From the project directory, run:

-### `npm run build`

-This runs the app in production mode

-For more information, see [Configuration Reference](https://cli.vuejs.org/config/).
+## Vue CLI

+Note that this project was bootstrapped with [Vue CLI](https://cli.vuejs.org/).